-HOT TIP- Unless you’ve already discussed it, smashing cake in your new husband/wife’s face could backfire and not be the spontaneous moment you imagined.
+TIP- Unless you’ve already discussed it, smashing cake in your new partner’s face could backfire and not be the spontaneous moment you imagined.

-Honestly, I don’t have an opposing viewpoint to this formality.
+Honestly, we don’t have an opposing viewpoint to this formality.

-It’s a nice moment but I do have a few general tips:
+It’s always nice moment with guests enjoy watching, but I do have a few general tips: